 Self-reliant model of growth and development in J&K

-New Delhi/Srinagar, Dec 31 (IANS) Developmental work in Jammu and Kashmir is raising the bar for efficient engineering, good governance, and a pluralistic yet united approach to growth in the country.
+New Delhi/Srinagar, Jan 3 (IANS) Developmental work in Jammu and Kashmir is raising the bar for efficient engineering, good governance, and a pluralistic yet united approach to growth in the country.
 The Union Territory is working its way up in silence under Prime Minister Modi's direction to transform JKUT into a Smart City with impetus on its culture and tradition.
-The Centre is building a highly self-reliant model demanding responsibility and accountability from the people for employment and growth.
+The Center is building a highly self-reliant model demanding responsibility and accountability from the people for employment and growth.

 Major consumer services such as electricity and water bills can be paid online, allowing freedom of time and place.
 The Housing and Urban Development Department too has shifted its base online with a response time of 21 days for building permissions, among other services.
 The website shares all its master plans, services, emergency contact list to allow maximum public knowledge and participation.